 |How Ingredients Interact with Food|

-Careers in the field of food process engineering are wide-ranging and employment prospects are excellent.
-The food and drinks industries are currently experiencing a significant shortage of qualified skilled engineers, so you could expect to secure positions in areas such as ingredient and product storage, brewing, product handling, food design, food safety and quality, manufacturing process control, project management and other process operations.
+Careers in the field of food process engineering are wide ranging and employment prospects are excellent.
+The food and drinks industries are currently experiencing a significant shortage of qualified skilled engineers, so you could expect to secure a position in, for example, ingredient and product storage, brewing, product handling, food design, food safety and quality, manufacturing process control, project management and other process operations.

 AAA at A-level including Mathematics and Physics or Chemistry.